Skip to main content

 Browser

-When using LIPS Scheme interpreter in browser you need to include the main script file.
+When using the LIPS Scheme interpreter in a browser, you need to include the main script file.

 <script src="https://unpkg.com/@jcubic/lips@beta/dist/lips.min.js"></script>